Robust Folding of Elastic Origami: Folding complex origami

 \section{Folding complex origami}

-Finally, we turn to a more complex fold pattern, the ``Randlett bird'' \cite{randlett_flapping_1969}, (Fig. 4A-B), which we have previously explored with the trilayer, self-folding origami system \cite{na_programming_2015}.
-Here, we use the same programmed fold angles from Ref. \cite{kang_enabling_2019} (Appendix D).
+Finally, we turn to a more complex fold pattern, the ``Randlett bird'' \cite{randlett_flapping_1969}, (Fig. 5A-B), which we have previously explored with the trilayer, self-folding origami system \cite{na_programming_2015}.
+Here, we use the same programmed fold angles from Ref. \cite{kang_enabling_2019} (Supplementary Information).
 We previously reported that self-folding trilayer Randlett birds misfold at a rate of $0.55 \pm 0.15$ \cite{kang_enabling_2019}.
-Some examples of both correctly and incorrectly folded birds can be seen in Fig. 4C.
+Some examples of both correctly and incorrectly folded birds can be seen in Fig. 5C.

 Unlike the bird's foot origami, the Randlett bird is not foldable without bending faces.
 If we introduce face folds across the shortest diagonal of the faces, however, we expect the Randlett bird to have $2048$ branches each with $6$ degrees of freedom (as predicted by formulas in Ref. \cite{chen_branches_2018}).
 The high dimensionality of this enlarged configuration space makes direct visualization of the energy landscape impossible.
-To proceed we apply a statistical analysis to the folded minima.
-We first initialize the Randlett bird according to vertices provided by Ref. \cite{origamisimulator} (described in \cite{ghassaei2018fast}) and attempt to numerically minimize using the BFGS algorithm \cite{nocedal1980updating}.
-For $K_{face} \gtrapprox 10 K_{fold}$, numerical minimization appears to fail.
-To avoid complications when counting minima, we only use values of $K_{face}$ for which this direct minimization produces a reliable energy minimum.
+Instead, we will apply a statistical analysis to the folded minima.